Monte Tre Denti

 Monte Tre Denti (Italian: Mount Three Teeth) is peak in the Cottian Alps, Metropolitan City of Turin in Piedmont, north-western Italy.
 It has an elevation of 1365 m and is located between the comuni of Cumiana and Cantalupa.
 Together with the nearby Monte Freidour, it is part of a natural park called Parco naturale di interesse provinciale del Monte Tre Denti - Freidour.
+There is rifugio on a mountain hiking trail between the two mountains.